markusressel/barcode-server/README.md

 ## Statistics

 **barcode-server** exposes a prometheus exporter (defaults to port `8000`) to give some statistical insight.
-A brief overview of the available statistics:
+A brief overview of (most) available metrics:

 | Name | Type | Description |
 |------|------|-------------|